shahzaibalijamro/ShahzaibAliJamro/README.md

 ## About Me
-Hello there! 👋 I'm Shahzaib Ali, an 18-year-old enthusiast passionate about web development, I'm a motivated and detail-oriented frontend developer with a strong foundation in HTML, CSS, and
+Hello there! 👋 I'm Shahzaib Ali, an 18-year-old enthusiast passionate about web development.
-JavaScript, and hands-on experience with React and Next.js.
+I'm a motivated and detail-oriented frontend developer with a strong foundation in HTML, CSS, and JavaScript, and hands-on experience with React and Next.js.
 I focus on building responsive, userfriendly web applications and optimizing performance for the best user experience.
 I'm excited to apply for an internship where I can grow my skills and contribute to a dynamic development team.

 ## Skills
-- **Frontend:** HTML, CSS, JavaScript
+- **Frontend:** Languages & Frameworks: HTML, CSS, JavaScript, React, Next.js
 - **Other Tools:** Git, GitHub, VS Code

 ## Projects